scoverage/sbt-coveralls/README.md

 ## Specifying Your Coveralls Endpoint

-If you're using https://coveralls.io as your endpoint, then you don't need to set this option.
+If you're using [coveralls][] as your endpoint, then you don't need to set this option.
 If you're using a hosted (enterprise) instance of coveralls, you will need to specify your endpoint in one of two ways.

 ### Put your endpoint directly in your `build.sbt`